Cosmic Reionization On Computers: Biases and Uncertainties in the Measured Mean Free Path at the End Stage of Reionization: Results

-\subsubsection{bias}
+\subsubsection{Bias}

 In this section, we perform a mean-square-error fit of the \B21 model to the synthetic spectra and test for biases in the inferred mean free path.
-Here, we limit our tests to cases with quasar lifetimes longer than $1$~Myr a typical timescale indicated in \citet{morey2021}.
-To perform the fit, we fix $\Req$ to be the exact distance where the ionizing rate from unattenuated quasar radiation equals that from the background radiation\footnote{We use the median of the background radiation in the box, see \citet{fan2024}.} (see Table \ref{table:fitting}).
-We also fix the nuisance parameter, $\xi=0.67$, to the fiducial value from \citet{becker2021} and \citet{zhu2023}.
+Here, we limit our tests to cases with quasar lifetimes longer than $1$~Myr, a typical timescale indicated in \citet{morey2021}.
+To perform the fit, we fix $\Req$ to be the exact distance where the ionizing rate from unattenuated quasar radiation equals that from the background radiation\footnote{We use the median of the background radiation in the box, see \citet{fan2024}.} (see Table \ref{table:fitting}). {In this subsection, we also fix the nuisance parameter $\xi=0.67$ \citep{furlanetto2005,mcquinn2011}.}

 In the left panel of Figure~\ref{fig:fit_afterankle}, we show the mean LyC profiles over 1000 sightlines from $z=5.4$ for quasar lifetimes $t_Q=1$~Myr and $10$~Myr in thick dashed lines.
 The profiles are near identical at this redshift.
 We overplot the corresponding model profile, defined in \B21, with parameter $\mfp$ equal to the true MFP, $5.9~\rm pMpc$ (thick orange line).
 We show the best-fit profile in the thin blue line, labeled with the best-fit $\mfp=7.0~\rm pMpc$ for $t_Q=1$~Myr.
 The best-fit $\mfp$ to the average profile is biased high by $\approx 20\%$ compared to the true MFP directly measured from the simulation.
 The right panel shows the same measurements and fits for sightlines from $z=6.1$.
 We see the best-fit $\mfp$ ($2.4 \rm~ pMpc$) to the average profile is biased high by $30\%$ compared to the true MFP ($1.8 \rm~ pMpc$).
 From this exercise, we conclude that in the regime where the true MFP is relatively large ($\gtrsim 2 $ pMpc), the MFP inferred from the best-fit model profile tends to bias slightly high when we use the correct $\Req$.
 As the true MFP decreases, the relative bias slightly increases.